Top DIY Mouse Removal Tips And Tricks for

 Secured in place using roofing screws, roofing nails or caulking.

-2. Dryer Vents
+3. Dryer Vents Protection

 Dryer ventilation covers are notorious for creating an easy access point for mice.
 Your typical dryer vent with airflow flaps can be easily pried open by the little rodent fingers giving them access to your home.
 Luckily this is a cheap and easy fix!